Louistwee/Data-panels/README.md

 ## Comming:

-- [x] Create the Connection object.
+- [ ] Create the Connection object.
 - [ ] Show a litle box.
+  - [ ] Colors for diferent datatypes.
-- [ ] Show connection.
+- [ ] Show connection lines.
   - [ ] Show a little bulet when data is passing.
+  - [ ] Automatic create gradient when the datatypes are diferent.
 - [ ] Make it possible that the user can draw lines.
-- [ ] Colors for diferent datatypes.